Tofumann/cpp_partA/README.md

-PROMPT
 Graph algorithms and graph representation are a critical tool in CS.
-We want to create a graph as an ADT (Abstract Data Type) using C++ classes.
+To create a graph as an ADT (Abstract Data Type) using C++ classes.
 The basic problem will be to write Dijkstra’s algorithm as a class member function (method in OO speak).
-You should already know Dijkstra’s algorithm for the shortest path problem from prior experience, but it will be reviewed in class.
 It is the basis for many route calculations and optimizations programs.

 There are 2 basic implementations used for graphs – one is edge lists, and the other is connectivity matrices.
 You can decide which to use, but comment on your choice.